Walter De Maria, The Vertical Earth Kilometer

 As a companion piece to this permanently installed earth sculpture, De Maria created The Broken Kilometer (1979), located at 393 West Broadway in New York City.
 This work is composed of five hundred two-meter-long solid brass rods, each with the same diameter as the rod used for The Vertical Earth Kilometer, arranged in five parallel rows of one hundred rods each.

 The Vertical Earth Kilometer was realized through the help of Documenta VI, Director Dr. Manfred Schneckenberger, and the support of Dia Art Foundation.
 Technical direction and supervision was carried out by the engineering firm of Dr. Hans Jurgen Pickel, Kassel.
-The work has been on long-term view to the public since 1977 and is maintained by Dia Art Foundation.
+The work has been on long-term view to the public since 1977.